kyma-project/kyma/docs/backup/docs/03-01-backup.md

 ## Schedule Time Triggeres Backups

 In order to make use of the sample backup configurations it is not possible to use the ark commandline tool to schedule a backup.
-To instruct the Ark Server to schedule a cluster backup two `Schedule` Resources has to be created in the `haptio-ark` namespace.
-Please asure the indentation is correct.
+To instruct the Ark Server to schedule a cluster backup two `Schedule` Resources has to be created in the `heptio-ark` namespace.
+Please ensure the indentation is correct.

 ```yaml
 ---